Dave's Travel Pages

 The Sealskinz beanie hat has to be one of the best purchases I have made in a long while, and it's been a great addition to my cycling gear.

 I've owned a couple over the years.
-The first one was this orange waterproof knit hat you see in this photo.
-Now, I own a black Sealskinz waterproof beanie.
+The first one, bought in 2014, was an orange waterproof knit hat you see in the photo above.
+Now, I own a black Sealskinz waterproof beanie shown below (bought sometime in 2018 I think).
 So yes, they do come in different colours!

 Using the Sealskinz Beanie